-A bachelor’s degree and a minimum of ten (10) years of experience, including a minimum of five (5) years managing and supervising staff.
+A bachelor’s degree and a minimum of ten years of experience, including a minimum of seven years leading, managing, and supervising staff.
 JD or other advanced degree preferred.
-Experience with the delivery of legal services to clients in non-profit, for profit, or government contexts.
+Experience with the delivery of legal services to clients in non-profit, for profit, or government contexts is highly desirable.
 Able to design, recommend, and implement legal services program initiatives, as well as identify and comprehend trends that affect LSC, its grantees, and their clients.
 Able to interpret regulations, policies, law and proposals and ensure their effective administration, as necessary.
 Proficiency with Microsoft Office Suite and related technologies.

 To apply, submit a complete application (provide ALL of the information requested and answer ALL of the questions) and attach a résumé and cover letter explaining why you are a good fit for this position.
 Incomplete applications will not be considered.
 Apply directly on our website at: www.lsc.gov/about-lsc/careers